Artificial Intelligence Software for Heart Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to consult with the trial coordinators for specific guidance.

-What data supports the effectiveness of the DeepECG platform treatment for heart disease?
+What prior data suggests that the DeepECG platform is safe for diagnosing heart disease?

 This trial is for individuals with heart disease being seen by primary care providers.
 Participants must be part of a Family Medicine Group (FMG) that's included in the study.
 Specific eligibility criteria are not provided, but typically participants would need to meet certain health conditions.